11. Matrices and other arrays#

 Important

-Kind reminder: as usual, try to solve all the exercises without using explicit for and while loops (provided that it is possible).
+As usual, try to solve all the exercises without using explicit for and while loops (provided that it is possible).

 Given an \(n\times k\) real matrix, apply the softmax function on each row, i.e., map \(x_{i,j}\) to \(\frac{\exp(x_{i,j})}{\sum_{l=1}^k \exp(x_{i,l})}\).
 Then, one-hot decode the values in each row, i.e., find the column number with the greatest value.
 Return a vector of size \(n\) with elements in \(\{1,\dots,k\}\).

 Assume that an \(n\times m\) real matrix \(\mathbf{X}\) represents \(n\) points in \(\mathbb{R}^m\).
-Write a function (but do not refer to dist) that determines the pairwise distances between all the \(n\) points and a given \(\mathbf{y}\in\mathbb{R}^m\).
+Write a function (but do not refer to dist) that determines the pairwise Euclidean distances between all the \(n\) points and a given \(\mathbf{y}\in\mathbb{R}^m\).
 Return a vector \(\mathbf{d}\) of length \(n\) with \(d_{i}=\|\mathbf{x}_{i,\cdot}-\mathbf{y}\|_2\).

 Let \(\mathbf{X}\) and \(\mathbf{Y}\) be two real-valued matrices of sizes \(n\times m\) and \(k\times m\), respectively, representing two sets of points in \(\mathbb{R}^m\).
 Return an integer vector \(\mathbf{r}\) of length \(k\) such that \(r_i\) indicates the index of the point in \(\mathbf{X}\) with the least distance to (the closest to) the \(i\)-th point in \(\mathbf{Y}\), i.e., \(r_i = \mathrm{arg}\min_j \|\mathbf{x}_{j,\cdot}-\mathbf{y}_{i,\cdot}\|_2\).

-Write your version of the built-in utils::combn.
+Write your version of utils::combn.

 Time series are vectors or matrices of the class ts